sez11a/liferay-docs/develop/learning-paths/mvc/articles/02-beginning-liferay-development/03-writing-your-first-liferay-application.markdown

 ## What is a Portlet?

 When you access a web site, you interact with an application.
-That application may be simple: it may only show you information, such as an article.
-The application may be complex: you may be doing your taxes online, inputting lots of data into an application that calculates whether you owe or are due a refund.
+That application might be simple: it might only show you one piece of information, such as an article.
+The application might be complex: you could be doing your taxes online, inputting lots of data into an application that calculates whether you owe or are due a refund.
 These applications run on a *platform* that provides application developers the building blocks they need to make applications.

 ![Figure x: Many Liferay applications can run at the same time on the same page.](../../images/portlet-applications.png)

 Liferay Portal is a platform, and its applications are called *portlets*.
-One difference between a Liferay application and an application built on another platform is that Liferay Portal can serve many applications at the same time on the same page.
-Usually, a web application takes up the entire page, and if you want, you can do this with Liferay as well.
+One difference between a Liferay application and an application built on another platform is that Liferay Portal can serve many applications on the same page at the same time.
+Usually, a web application takes up the entire page.
+If you want, you can do this with Liferay as well.
 But Liferay has the added benefit of being able to run many applications on the same page.
 Liferay's framework takes this into account at every step.
-We're saying this up front, because you'll be experiencing this soon, and we want you to know why certain things, like platform-generated URLs, are necessary.
+For example, features like platform-generated URLs exist to support Liferay's ability to serve multiple applications on the same page.

-Even though you haven't yet made any updates to it, the Guestbook project that you created in the previous section is ready to be built and deployed to Liferay.
-Make sure your Liferay 7 instance is running, and then run this command from your `com.liferay.docs.guestbook` project folder to build your
+Even though all you've done is generate it, the Guestbook project that you created in the previous section is ready to be built and deployed to Liferay.
-project:

-    gradle build
+Make sure your Liferay 7 instance is running.
+To start it from a Liferay workspace, use this command:

+    blade server start

-This command creates a deployable JAR file that you can deploy to Liferay.
-To deploy it using Blade Tools, you first need to install the remote agent.
+To automatically deploy your application using Blade Tools, you first need to install the remote agent.
 To install it, use this command:

     blade agent install

 After the blade agent has been installed, run this command from your project:

     blade deploy

+The command above both builds and deploys your project.

 Next, check that your application is available in Liferay.
 Open a browser, navigate to your portal ([http://localhost:8080](http://localhost:8080) by